 Workshop: Our Nene’s Stories

 An ancestral storytelling workshop for those of us who crave to connect to the stories of the people we come from.
-It is for those of us that have access to some of those stories, and for those of us that don’t, but wish we did.
-For those of us who live in diasporic communities and question our relationship to our ancestors and homelands.
+It is for those of us that have access to some of those stories; for those of us that don’t; for those of us who live in diasporic communities and question our relationship to our ancestors and homelands.
 A workshop for all of us who believe that storytelling and art can be transformative tools used towards bridging the longing in our hearts and the political realities that have given cause to these longings.

 A site-specific performance installation created and presented at the Abrahamian Art Centre in Armenia in 2015.
 Building on the stage production of Dear Armen, we developed an interdisciplinary storyworld that is witnessed and documented by audience/participant; and where they can interact with its characters, textures, and multi-stranded narrative.

 Reeling Chicago LGBTQ & International Film Festival (Sept.
 2016)